SamLab17/SSH_Workshop/UTVPN.md

 ![VPN Duo Authentication](Images/vpnduo.png)

-If you are on Mac, you will then need to install a piece of software by Cisco which will set up the VPN on your device.
+You will then need to install a piece of software by Cisco which will set up the VPN on your device.

 ![Cisco Application download page](Images/ciscoinstall.png)